Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 - Collectors
 - High Cardinality
 - Ceph Cluster
+- Helm
+- Grok

 2. What are the ports that you need to expose?
 How did you find the answer?

+Used google and got the following:
 - node_exporter: 9100
 - ceph_exporter: 9128
+- logstash_exporter: 9198

 3. What are you going to do to fix this on your firewall?

 #### Discussion Post #2